Mike Ditka: Early life

-Under head coach Press Maravich, Ditka was a three-sport star at Aliquippa High School.
-The team doctor, Dr. John L Miller, took Mike and other players to Pitt games and encouraged them to play for Pitt.
+Ditka attended Aliquippa High School, where he was a three-sport star under head coach Press Maravich.
+While at Aliquippa High School, the team doctor, John L. Miller, took Mike and other players to Pitt football games and encouraged them to play for Pitt.
 Ditka is quoted as saying, "Doc Miller patched me up many times".
 Ditka hoped to escape his hometown's manufacturing jobs by attending college with a football scholarship.
-Planning to become a dentist, he was recruited by Notre Dame, Penn State, and the University of Pittsburgh.
+Initially planning to become a dentist, he was recruited by three NCAA Division I teams: Notre Dame, Penn State, and Pitt.

 College career

-Ditka played for the University of Pittsburgh from 1958 until 1960, where he also became a member of the Sigma Chi fraternity.
-He was a three-sport athlete at Pitt, playing baseball (outfielder) and basketball (forward).
-He also was an intramural wrestling champion.
+Ditka played college football for Pitt from 1958 until 1960, and was a three-sport athlete, also playing baseball (outfielder) and basketball (forward) for the Pitt Panthers.
+He also was an intramural wrestling champion at Pitt, and a member of Sigma Chi fraternity.

 He started on the football team all three seasons, leading the team in receiving in each, while also serving as a linebacker, defensive end, and punter.
 As a sophomore, he led the team with 18 receptions for 252 yards and averaged 42.5 yards per punt.
 He had one touchdown reception (tied for second on the team).

 As a junior, he led the team with 16 receptions for 249 yards and four receiving touchdowns.
 He also averaged 38.3 yards per punt.

 As a senior, he was named a team captain, while leading the team with 11 receptions for 229 yards and two receiving touchdowns.
 He was a unanimous first-team selection on the College Football All-America Team as a two-way end.
-He finished his college career with 45 passes for 730 yards and seven touchdowns.
+He finished his college career with 45 catches for 730 yards and seven touchdowns.

 In 1986, Ditka was enshrined in the College Football Hall of Fame.
 In 1997, his 89 jersey number was retired by the University of Pittsburgh at halftime of the game against the University of Miami.
 In 2018, he was inducted into the inaugural 16-member class of the University of Pittsburgh Athletics Hall of Fame.